symfony/symfony-docs/frontend/encore/installation.rst

         "build": "encore production --progress"
     }

-You'll customize and learn more about these files in :doc:`/frontend/encore/simple-example`.
+You will customize and learn more about these files in :doc:`/frontend/encore/simple-example`.
 When you execute Encore, it will ask you to install a few more dependencies based on which features of Encore you have enabled.